giliheriawan/slate/source/includes/V1/EN/_V1_EN_1-4_ent_cvs.md

 # Enterprise - Convenience Store

+NICEPay offers Convenience Store (CVS) as Payment Method.
+This method allows customer to make payment at their nearest Convenience Stores such as Alfamart and Indomaret.
-NICEPay offer **Convenience Store (CVS)** as Payment Method.
-Real time Notification will be send when customer completed the payment.<br>
+Real time Notification will be sent when customer has completed the payment.

-Supported CVS by NICEPay:
+**Supported CVS by NICEPay:**

 <ol type="1">
   <li>Alfamart
   <li>Indomaret